helioVictor/helioVictor/README.md

 ## Hey there

-I'm a computer science student at Rio Grande do Norte State University, also Front-end development enthusiast and always looking for new experiences.
+I'm a software engineer, front-end development enthusiast and always looking for new experiences.

 :brazil: Living in Brazil
+:mortar_board: Computer Science at Universidade do Estado do Rio Grande do Norte (UERN)

 <div>
   <a href="https://github.com/helioVictor">